gubuntu-dev-icebear/Gubuntu/README.md

 # Gubuntu
-Basically Ubuntu without any canonical bullshit AND stock GNOME.
+Basically Ubuntu without any canonical BS & stock GNOME.
 Picture Kubuntu but with stock GNOME.